Darkroom: Color Photography

 How to enlarge, color correct, and print your own color photographs using traditional chemistry

-An exposed roll of color film (35MM, or 120MM), or any previously shot sets of negatives
+An exposed roll of color film (35MM, or 120MM), or any previously shot sets of negatives.
+You will be encouraged to shoot new rolls for this class, too.

 available from Webbcam, 241 N. 12th, 215-923-8380